How changes to Implied Volatility impacts option prices

 - Changes to IV

-If IV had remained constant at 73, the decrease in extrinsic value due to time (aka theta decay) would have been outweighed by the increase in intrinsic value, resulting in a profit.
+If IV had remained constant at 73, the decrease in extrinsic value due to time (aka theta decay) would have been outweighed by the increase in intrinsic value due to the rising stock price, resulting in a profit.

 *As the option started Out-of-The-Money, it had no intrinsic value, and it’s value was entirely extrinsic.